unwriter/datacash/README.md

 Datacash exposes additional endpoints so you can simply access these libraries without having to install or include any additional libraries.

-## 1. datacash.bch
+## 1. datacash.bsv

 This endpoint exposes the [bitcore-lib-cash](https://github.com/bitpay/bitcore-lib-cash) library object.
-Basically by referncing `bch` you have access to the entire bitcore-lib-cash library.
+Basically by referncing `bsv` you have access to the entire bitcore-lib-cash library.

 ```
-const privateKey = new datacash.bch.PrivateKey();
+const privateKey = new datacash.bsv.PrivateKey();
 const address = privateKey.toAddress();
 console.log(address.toString()) // 15WZwpw3BofscM2u43ji85BXucai5YGToL
 ```